bit1029public/SimSR/README.md

 # SimSR
-Code and dataset for the paper [SimSR: Simple Distance-based State Representationfor Deep Reinforcement Learning](https://arxiv.org/abs/2112.15303) (AAAI-22).
+Code for the paper [SimSR: Simple Distance-based State Representationfor Deep Reinforcement Learning](https://arxiv.org/abs/2112.15303) (AAAI-22).

 ## Requirements
 We assume you have access to a gpu that can run CUDA 11.
 All of the dependencies are in the `conda_env.yml` file.